danielmpetrov/My-FreeCodeCamp-Solutions/README.md

 # My-FreeCodeCamp-Solutions
-My noob-ish try at the FreeCodeCamp curriculum.
+My take at the https://www.freecodecamp.com/ curriculum.
+Missing solutions are being worked on when time is available. :)